 - If we need a database no longer, then we delete a specific database by issuing a drop database command in PostgreSQL.

 - Drop database statement deletes database entries, catalogs, and data directories permanently.

 - Only database owners of the database can execute the drop database command; other users do not have permission to execute the drop database command.

 - Also, the admin user has permission to execute the drop statement command.

 - In this dropdb program, a utility is available to drop the database.
 This utility allows you to remove the database.
 This utility executes the drop statement command behind the scene.

 postgres=# drop database db_testing;

-We can create a database using create database statement also we have to define the owner of the database at the time of database creation.
-We can drop the database by using the drop database statement, only owner and database admin have privileges to drop databases in PostgreSQL.
+We can create a database using create database statement; also, we have to define the database owner at the time of database creation.
+We can drop the database by using the drop database statement; only the owner and database admin has the privilege to drop databases in PostgreSQL.

 We hope that this EDUCBA information on “PostgreSQL Database” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.

 - PostgreSQL String Functions